Getting to Bowen Island

 Catch any of the following busses from Vancouver to the Horseshoe Bay Ferry Terminal: 250, 257, 257 Express, 259.
 All end at Horseshoe Bay.

 Align your bus trip time with the Bowen Island Ferry schedule.Click Here for Bowen Island Ferry Schedule and Prices

 Once you arrive in Horseshoe Bay, you will walk on the ferry.
 When you arrive on Bowen Island, see the Bus Stop which is close to the Red Library.
 You will get on the 280 Snug Cove to Bluewater bus.
 Tell the driver you are getting off at this address: 720 Gardner Lane.Click Here for Bowen Island 280 Bus Schedule

 We are not within walking distance from the Snug Cove Ferry Terminal, so we do recommend bringing a car.
-If you do not have a car, we have a public bus (we are on the bus route), a taxi service and our “lift system” below.
+If you do not have a car, we have a public bus (we are on the bus route), a taxi service (which only runs on the weekends) and our “lift system” below.
 If you are planning to bring a bike, please be aware that Bowen Island is very hilly.
 We also have a “lift system” which is basically our island hitch-hiking system.